samiralam/rules-compendium/docs/phb/6-equipment/index.md

 | Platinum Piece (PP) | 10 |

 !!! note "Selling Equipment"
     Equipment fetches half its cost when sold.
 In contrast, trade goods and valuables—like gems and art objects—retain their full value in the marketplace.
-The *[Dungeon Master’s Guide](/sources/dnd/dmg-2024)* has prices for [magic items](/sources/dnd/dmg-2024/magic-items).
+The *[Dungeon Master's Guide](/sources/dnd/dmg-2024)* has prices for [magic items](/sources/dnd/dmg-2024/magic-items).

 Weapons
 -------

-The Weapons table in this section shows the game’s main weapons.
+The Weapons table in this section shows the game's main weapons.
 The table lists the cost and weight of each weapon, as well as the following details:

 **Category.** Every weapon falls into a category: Simple or Martial.
 Weapon proficiencies are usually tied to one of these categories.
 For example, you might have proficiency with Simple weapons.